hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

     + retaining cross-entropy error derivative by the difference btw the word probabilities and their target probabilities
       + raise the score of the correct candidate
       + lower the scores of its high-scoring rivals
-    + Use a small set of candidates
+    + Use a small set of candidates (e.g., a set of candidates from other predictors)
       + time saving
       + e.g., use the neural net to revise the probabilities of the words w/ trigram model

 + Structure words as a tree (Minih and Hinton, 2009)
-  + predicting a path through a tree
+  + predicting a path through a binary tree
   + arranging all the words in a binary tree with words as the leaves
   + using the previous context to generate a __prediction vector__, $v$
     + compare $v$ with a learned vector, $u$, at each node of the tree: a scalar product of $u$ and $v$